ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-sg.md

 ## Objective

-To protect its global infrastructure and its customers’ servers, OVH offers a firewall that can be configured and integrated into the **Anti-DDoS** (VAC) solution: the Firewall Network.
+To protect its global infrastructure and its customers’ servers, OVHcloud offers a firewall that can be configured and integrated into the **Anti-DDoS** (VAC) solution: the Firewall Network.
 This is an option that will enable you to limit how much your service is exposed to attacks from the public network.

 **This guide will take you through the steps for its configuration**.